PaxeDev/Fullstack-Project-Tutoring-Service/README.md

     Backend: PHP
     Database: MySQL
     Frontend: JavaScript (AJAX) and CSS
-    Frameworks: Bootstrap for styling and Font Awesome for some icons

 Installation and Setup

 To replicate the project, users will need to create their own files: